renerocksai/sublime_zk/README.md

 #### How do I create a project in SublimeText?
 That's easier than it might look.
 This is how I do it:

+##### Automatic approach
+Just start working and [create a new note](creating-a-new-note)!
+Hit `shift+enter` in an empty SublimeText window with no project or file open.
+After entering the note's title, SublimeText will ask you where to save your new note and its corresponding project file.
+From then on, you'll be working in the very project directory that you just selected or created.

+##### Manual approach
+If you want to create an empty project first and then start creating notes, here is what I would do:

 * Start with a fresh SublimeText window (containing no open files or projects).
 * Use the menu: "Projects" -> "Save Project As ..." and save this empty project into your desired Zettelkasten folder, giving the project file a name other than untitled if you like.
 * Now add the Zettelkasten folder to your project: "Project" -> "Add Folder To Project..." and select your Zettelkasten folder.